How to Play Blackjack: A Quick and Easy Guide

 Before you hit the tables at your local casino or go to Las Vegas, it's important to understand some basic strategies for blackjack.
 Just knowing how to play game often isn't enough to improve your chances of winning hands.

-You should research a "blackjack strategy chart" which is a chart breaking down the optimal decision to make based on your hand and what the dealer has.
+Check out our blackjack strategy chart which is a chart breaking down the optimal decision to make based on your hand and what the dealer has.
 Memorizing a chart like this and applying it to your play will dramatically improve your chances of winning hands and often having you not leave casinos broke.

 Below are some basic principles you should follow while playing blackjack: